apache/incubator-hugegraph-doc/content/en/docs/performance/api-preformance/hugegraph-api-0.5.6-RocksDB.md

 |----------------------------------------------|--------|-----------|--------------------|
 | 48 Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz | 128G   | 10000Mbps | 750GB SSD,2.7T HDD |

-- Information about the machine used to generate load: configured the same as the machine that is being tested under load.
+- Information about the machine used to generate loads: configured the same as the machine that is being tested under load.
 - Testing tool: Apache JMeter 2.5.1

 Note: The load-generating machine and the machine under test are located in the same local network.